Angel: Rabbinic Judaism

+Rabbinic Judaism has been an orthodox form of Judaism since the 6th century CE, after the codification of the Babylonian Talmud.
+In post-Biblical Judaism, certain angels took on particular significance and developed unique personalities and roles.
 According to Rabbinic Judaism, the angels have no bodies, but are eternally living creatures created out of fire.
 The Babylonian Talmud reads as "The Torah was not given to ministering angels." (לא נתנה תורה למלאכי השרת) usually understood as a concession to human's imperfection, in contrast to the angels.
 Thus, they occasionally appear in Midrashim as competition with humans.

 The angels as heavenly beings, strictly following the laws of God, become jealous of God's affection for man.
 Humans, by following the Torah, in prayer, by resisting evil instincts (yetzer hara) and by teshuva, are preferred to the flawless angels.
 As a result, they are also inferior to humans in the Jewish tradition.
 In the Midrash, the plural of El (Elohim) used in Genesis in relation to the creation of human beings is explained by the presence of angels: God therefore consulted with the angels, but made the final decision alone.
 This story serves as an example, teaching that the powerful should also consult with the weak.
 God's own final decision highlights God's undisputable omnipotence.